 Docker images being immutable, they come with the advantage of having zero change in application environment from dev to production.

 Improved Development Productivity: The two essential objectives in the development ecosystem, is to have the development environment replicate as close as possible to the production environment and next goal to get quality code delivered as soon as possible.

-Docker allows the code to run in a container which reflects the production environment and unlike VM, docker has lesser overhead memory capacity wise which helps several services to run.
+Docker allows the code to run in a container that reflects the production environment, and unlike VM, docker has lesser overhead memory capacity wise, which helps several services to run.

-Isolation of Applications: There are cases where application isolation may be needed for example API servers which require different apache and a different set of dependencies.
+Isolation of Applications: There are cases where application isolation may be needed, for example, API servers that require different apache and a different set of dependencies.

-Running API servers under different containers is much better way out.
+Running API servers under different containers is a much better way out.

-Once set, they give you peace that once the code has worked, it will work in all environment.
+Once set, they give you peace that once the code has worked, it will work in all environments.